hernantz/blog/content/functions-all-the-way-down.md

 This function `list` takes only two arguments.
 And returns a generic getter, to extract any of these values back.

-Since we are working with just two values and we already know how to  make binary decisions, let's write alias those getters.
+Since we are working with just two values and we already know how to  make binary decisions, let's write aliases for those getters.

 ```js
 let head = (xs) => xs(truthy)